 - Insurance.
 Your insurance coverage, phone contact information, policy number and expiration date.

 Tapping the Buddies button on the home screen presents a list of your riding buddies grouped by active buddies and archived.
-You can add a new buddy using the "+" button or tap on any buddy in the list to view and manage your buddy's contact information.
+This is also a quick way to get in touch with a fellow rider by phone or email.

-The Trips Features: List Screen
+Trips: The List Screen

 Use the Trips button on the home screen to manage, plan, edit and review your trips.